 This is a real intersection in Manhattan, and even has a bar known as The Nexus Lounge on the corner.

 Numerous other spots in NYC have been used for establishing shots in various episodes.
-While I won’t detail them here, there are a number of fan sites that have meticulously tracked down these locations.
+While I won’t detail the ones I haven’t visited here, there are a number of fan sites that have meticulously tracked down these locations.
 I encourage you to check them out.